 1. Keep in mind that communication is key

-To deal with relationship stress during pregnancy, it is crucial that you communicate, tell your partner how you are feeling and what you want and your partner, on the other hand, should focus on your feelings and be considerate of your situation.
+To deal with relationship stress during pregnancy, you must communicate and tell your partner how you are feeling and what you want and your partner.
+In addition, you should focus on your feelings and consider your situation.

 2. Make time for each other

 Amidst the visit to the hospital, gynecologist, and Lamaze classes, it is essential that you and your partner take some time out of your busy day and spend that time with each other.

 Remember that even though you are carrying the baby, your partner is also going through changes, such as the feeling of having a baby and being a father.